0chain/zboxcli/README.md

 ./zbox alloc-cancel --allocation <allocation_id>
 ```

-It returns tokens to user's write pool, creating one expired if necessary.

 ### Finalize allocation

 Finalize an expired allocation.
-When allocation expired, after its
-challenge completion time (after the expiration) an allocation can be
-finalized by owner or one of allocation blobbers.
+When an allocation is expired, after its challenge completion time (after the expiration), it can be finalized by the owner or one of the allocation blobbers.

 #### Usage